marinaaisa/nuxt-markdown-blog-starter/contents/en/blog/design-and-code-skeletons-screens.md

     alt="Opacity property picture"
 />

-One of the blending modes is called <inline-code>overlay</inline-code>, which makes the dark colors of the layer to which we apply it only to be reflected in other dark colors of layers that are below but not to white layers.
+One of the blending modes is called `overlay`, which makes the dark colors of the layer to which we apply it only to be reflected in other dark colors of layers that are below but not to white layers.

-It turns out that we have these same properties available in CSS through <inline-code>mix-blend-mode</inline-code>.
+It turns out that we have these same properties available in CSS through `mix-blend-mode`.
 This is great for solving the problem of having different content divs where the animation has to go through.

-We will apply an <inline-code>:before</inline-code> to <inline-code>datagrid__row</inline-code> with an absolute position so it will cover the whole row and then we will create an animation, <inline-code>aniHorizontal</inline-code>, to run through the content.
+We will apply an `:before` to `datagrid__row` with an absolute position so it will cover the whole row and then we will create an animation, `aniHorizontal`, to run through the content.

 ```css
 @keyframes aniHorizontal {